Plebware/Plebware.github.io/index.md

 # 🎯 Looking Forward (July 2026 - Onward))
 ## **Immediate improvements!**

-Navigation to render 4 items per row only, add in more categories to cover all general intrests:
+Navigation to render 4 items per row only, add in more categories to cover all general interests:
 Gardening, Facebook broadcasts, and more...
 ---
 The next stage of development includes: